wacncontent/CustomizeTool/output/includes/iot-hub-c2d-cloud-csharp.md

 		using Microsoft.Azure.Devices;

-5. Add the following fields to the **Program** class, substituting the placeholder values with the name of the IoT hub and the IoT hub connection string from [Get started with IoT Hub]:
+5. Add the following fields to the **Program** class, substituting the placeholder value with the IoT hub connection string from [Get started with IoT Hub]:

 		static ServiceClient serviceClient;
         static string connectionString = "{iot hub connection string}";